-3.2 Scenario description
+3.2 Scenario Description

-The definition and evaluation of scenarios will be undertaken in the context of the prevailing and proposed water resource management activities in the Breede-Gouritz WMA.
-With the understanding that a scenario, in the context of water resource Classification, comprises a potential configuration of classes for the water resources in each IUA, together with plausible definitions (settings) of all the factors (variables) that influence the water balance and water quality in the WMA - the preliminary list of scenarios were derived by consultant team working sessions.
-This preliminary list will be discussed with DWS and the Breede Gouritz Catchment Management Agency (BGCMA), and will be presented to stakeholders for their consideration, after which a final list will be compiled for evaluation.
+The definition and evaluation of scenarios will be undertaken in the context of the prevailing and proposed water resource management activities in the Berg Catchment.
+With the understanding that a scenario, in the context of water resource Classification, comprises a potential configuration of classes for the water resources in each IUA, together with plausible definitions (settings) of all the factors (variables) that influence the water balance and water quality in the catchment - the preliminary list of scenarios were derived by consultant team working sessions.
+This preliminary list will be discussed with DWS, and will be presented to stakeholders for their consideration and inputs, after which a final list will be compiled for evaluation.

-3.3 Determine flows and water availability for use
+3.3 Determine Flows and Water Availability for Use